Accra Skytrain

-The announced system will use the Aeromovel technology and will have capacity to carry 10,000 passengers per hour per direction on each route.
+The announced system was going to use the Aeromovel technology and will have capacity to carry 10,000 passengers per hour per direction on each route.

 In 2018 the Government of Ghana signed a MOU with AiSky Train Consortium of South Africa.
 Following completion of a feasibility study, in November 2019 the parties signed a build–operate–transfer concession agreement.
-The company will develop the system at an estimated cost of $2.6 billion.
-The government has said the project is a "100% private sector owned project" and is not government funded.
+The company was to develop the system at an estimated cost of $2.6 billion.
+The government called the project a "100% private sector owned project" with no government funding.

 No work has commenced and the project has been delayed due to legal questions and the coronavirus pandemic.
 In February 2021 the government announced it was intending to proceed but was waiting for reports from the Attorney General before submitting legislation to the parliament.
+By November that year it was finally revealed that it would not be made.

 2010 monorail proposal

 Accra Monorail was a 2010 proposal for a monorail line with 16 stations for Accra.
-The project did not proceed passed the planning stage.
+The project did not proceed past the planning stage.